Bavarian Food in Munich – Classic Dishes, Hearty Portions and Local Words on the Menu

 >>>>> More Information and Booking

-Pichelsteiner Stew: Vegetable stew with meat (beef, pork and lamb, celery, carrots, leek and parsley).
-Pichelsteiner Stew is not suitable for vegetarians, but it is one of the few Bavarian dishes with a high vegetable content.
+Pichelsteiner Stew: A hearty vegetable stew with meat (often beef, pork and lamb) plus celery, carrots, leek and parsley.
+It is not vegetarian, but compared to many other Bavarian dishes it has a relatively high vegetable content.

-Blood sausage and liver sausage are usually eaten with boiled potatoes and sauerkraut.
-The blood sausage actually consists of blood, the liver sausage of liver.
+Blood sausage and liver sausage are traditionally served with boiled potatoes and sauerkraut.
+Blood sausage contains blood (as the name suggests), while liver sausage is made with liver and a mild mix of spices.

 Blood and liver sausage, boiled potatoes and sauerkraut ; Picture: © foodinaire – Fotolia.com

-Plate-meat is eaten like white sausages as a snack in the morning.
-It is boiled beef with horseradish and usually some chives.
+Plate-meat (boiled beef) is sometimes eaten as a morning snack, similar to how Weißwurst is enjoyed earlier in the day.
+It is served with horseradish and herbs such as chives.

-Very good tastes filled veal breast (filled with bread dough and parsley).
-It is one of the expensive dishes on the Bavarian menu.
+A classic “special occasion” dish is filled veal breast, usually stuffed with bread dough, herbs and parsley.
+It is often one of the more expensive meat dishes on Bavarian menus.

 Supplements

-Popular side dishes are bread dumplings, which taste best homemade from old rolls (buns), eggs, milk, salt and parsley.
-Potato dumplings are about as common and have slightly fewer calories.
-Spätzle (actually from Swabia) are homemade noodles made from simple ingredients: flour, milk, eggs and salt.
-Simple good recipes of the Bavarian and Swabian cuisine made of Spätzle are Krautspätzle (fried Spätzle with sauerkraut, bacon and onion), Kässpätzle (Spätzle mixed with melted Emmentaler and onion).
-Also very Swabian, but certainly to be found in Munich, are Maultaschen as side dishes (filled large noodles with minced meat, eggs, parsley and onion).
+Popular side dishes include bread dumplings, which taste best homemade from old bread rolls, eggs, milk, salt and parsley.
+Potato dumplings are just as common.
+Spätzle (originally Swabian) are soft homemade noodles made from flour, milk, eggs and salt.
+Typical combinations include Krautspätzle (Spätzle with sauerkraut, bacon and onion) and Kässpätzle (Spätzle mixed with melted cheese and roasted onions).
+In Munich, you will also sometimes find Maultaschen as a side dish or small meal.

-Sauerkraut is very often served with meat dishes.
-The most important salad is coleslaw with bacon.
-Bacon is added to the cabbage, often also garlic, onion and caraway.
-Often a small mixed salad is served in restaurants as a side dish (e.g. salad of cabbage, tomatoes, potatoes, cucumber and radish).
-In Bavaria, bread is usually served with cold dishes, not with hot dishes.
+Sauerkraut is served with many meat dishes.
+Another classic is coleslaw with bacon – cabbage mixed with bacon, onion and often caraway.
+Restaurants frequently offer a small mixed salad as a side dish (for example cabbage, tomatoes, cucumber, potatoes and radish).
+In Bavaria, bread is usually served with cold dishes, not with hot meals.

 Dumpling